Timeline

 Tower II Is Built

-El Cortez Renovates casino and guest room interiors.
+El Cortez renovated the casino and guest room interiors.

 Fremont East Entertainment District.